Frequently asked questions

 The following sanctions may be imposed: Warning, fine of CHF 300.- up to 1'000'000.-, threat of exclusion and exclusion (§45 para.
 2 of the Statutes and §54 para.
 1 of the Regulations).

 Intentional breaches shall in any case be punished by a fine.
-The sanctions may be accompanied by the imposition of investigation costs and the expenses for rulings and copying (§45 para.
+Procedural costs, adjudication and administrative fees may be imposed in conjunction with the sanctions (§45 para.
 4 and 5 of the Statutes).

 Where necessary and possible, the sanction shall be combined with a request to restore the orderly and lawful situation within a maximum period of three months.
 The request may also be combined with instructions and requirements concerning the internal organisation of the financial intermediary (§54 para.
 2 of the Regulations).